West Lindsey: Transport

 Large parts of the district can be accessed from the M180, to the north of the region.
 The A1500 (Tillbridge Lane) and A631 are the main east–west routes, and avoid busy town centres.
-The A631, further west, allows passage (through Bassetlaw) to Robin Hood Airport Doncaster Sheffield in the nearby Metropolitan Borough of Doncaster.
+The A631, further west, allows passage (through Bassetlaw) to Doncaster Sheffield Airport in the nearby Metropolitan Borough of Doncaster.
 The north–south route is the A15, officially the straightest road in the UK, following the Roman road Ermine Street.

+Media

+In terms of television, West Lindsey is served by BBC Yorkshire and Lincolnshire and ITV Yorkshire (East) broadcasting from the Belmont transmitter which situated near Market Rasen.
+However, western parts of the district such as Gainsborough can also receive BBC Yorkshire and ITV Yorkshire (West) from the Emley Moor TV transmitter near Huddersfield in West Yorkshire.

+Radio stations for the area are: